-A profile contains parameters and may also contain subprofiles, which themselves may contain subprofiles, creating several nested levels or contexts within the profile.
+In addition to parameters, a profile may also contain subprofiles, which themselves may contain subprofiles, creating several nested levels or contexts within the profile.
 In addition, some parameters are array values, which also reside in a separate context within the profile.

-This is a normal parameter containing a single value:
+• A normal parameter containing a single value appears as follows: